Review: Naturist Campsite Bagheera in Corsica, France

 The restaurant fits perfectly in the quality and luxury of Bagheera and is yet another reason why we sometimes imagined ourselves being in the Caribbean.
 The wonderful setting next to the sea, the large green garden, the lovely staff, and the amazing local cuisine all fit perfectly in the picture.

 Also right outside of Bagheera, the beach remains a popular attraction.
-Unlike most other European naturist beach resorts (or Caribbean, by the way), the nude beach doesn’t stop at the boundaries of the camping.
+Unlike most other European naturist beach resorts (or the Caribbean, by the way), the nude beach doesn’t stop at the boundaries of the campsite.
 In fact, the 5 kilometers long Plage Linguizzetta is one of Europe’s largest nude beaches.
 We definitely recommend a nude stroll towards the very end, along the way you’ll find plenty of bars where you can have a snack or refreshment.
 Our friend The Meandering Naturist recently told us that at the sign that indicates the end of the nude beach, you can often find a lady who yells at the naturists.
 When we were there, she was probably on vacation too.

 Corsica is also a great place for adventure lovers or people who just like a more active vacation.
 There are lots of hiking and cycling trails, you can go paragliding or skydiving, watch the marine life on boat trips or with a canoe.
 The options are endless.